Yellow backpack overflowing with school supplies in yellow, orange, mint green

 Sleep schedule

-Get into a decent sleep schedule.
-Good sleep is crucial to academic success (and good health!).
-Start getting into a routine at least few days before the first day of school, and get to bed eight hours before you need to get up in the morning.
+It's time to get back into a decent sleep schedule, because good sleep is crucial to academic success (and good health!).
+Start getting into a routine at least a few days before the first day of school, and get to bed eight hours before you need to get up in the morning.
 Set an alarm and try your best not to hit the snooze button.
-This will ensure a full night’s rest and help you to get out of the inconsistent sleep schedule that summer can bring.
+This will ensure a full night’s rest and help you get out of the inconsistent sleep schedule that summer can bring.
 If you need to go the extra mile to ensure a restful snooze, try these tips:

 School schedule

-Try to put your schedule into your planner.
+Try to put your new schedule into a planner.
 Write out what you have going on in the day, be it homework assignments, extracurriculars, or work.
-If you have your agenda on your phone, set reminders on your phone a day in advance to stay on top of things.
-This is vital, especially if you are involved in a bunch of different activities.
-Managing your time can feel overwhelming, but having everything written down and well planned will help you out tremendously.
+If you have your agenda on your phone, set reminders a day in advance to stay on top of things.
+This is especially vital if you're involved in a bunch of different activities.
+Managing your time well can feel overwhelming, but having everything written down and planned will help you tremendously.

 Related: How to Get Adjusted to a New Schedule